 Beginning on Saturday, August 1 - Friday, August 21, 2020

-We are rewinding #Academics4BlackLives, sharing the original materials with new participants.
-We are also remixing it, adding in new content and materials for both the training and wellness tracks to enhance both learning and healing.
-Our team is working hard to deliver three weeks of empirically-grounded and culturally relevant content (8/1-8/21) that will move us closer to Black liberation.
-Please explore our website to learn more, sign our call to action, and scroll down to register for the events!
+We "rewinded" #Academics4BlackLives, sharing the original materials with new participants.
+We are also "remixed" it, adding in new content and materials for both the training and wellness tracks to enhance both learning and healing.
+Our team worked hard to deliver three weeks of empirically-grounded and culturally relevant content (8/1-8/21) that will move us closer to Black liberation.
+Please explore our website to learn more, sign our call to action, and check out the training and wellness materials!

 Academics for Black Survival and Wellness was organized by a group of Black counseling psychologists and their colleagues who practice Black allyship.
 Guided by a Black feminist frame, we hope to foster accountability and growth for non-Black people and enhance healing and wellness for Black people.

 Academics cannot stay silent about anti-Black racism.
 Academics cannot remain silent in the face of racial injustice.
 Everyone needs to do their part.